-- 1. Supervise employees of the contractor and provide for flexible work schedules.
+- 1. Supervise employees of the contractor, assign or rotate employees between the secretarial and telephone message services area and the bill and journal room services area as needed, and provide for flexible work schedules.
 The supervisor must designate an assistant to assign work when the supervisor is not at work.
-Secretarial and telephone message services should be provided between the hours of 7:30 a.m. to 5:00 p.m. on each legislative day. - 2.
+Secretarial and telephone message services should be provided between the hours of 7:00 a.m. to 5:00 p.m. on each legislative day. - 2.
 Assign all work, keeping track of all incoming and outgoing documents. - 3.
 Supervise a proofreading process. - 4.
 Answer the telephone and delegate this responsibility when necessary. - 5.
 Supervise the checking in and checking out of handheld dictation units to legislators. - 6.
 Notify the majority leader or minority leader of a request for a restricted work project in violation of the Policy Regarding Secretarial Services to Legislators by a member of that leader's caucus.